ec-jrc/lisflood-model/1_4_introduction_tutorial/0_general_setup.md

 The specific maps for this case study were created by cutting the global maps to the catchment defined by our outlet gauging stations.
 The `cutmaps` tool from the [LISFLOOD utilities repository](https://github.com/ec-jrc/lisflood-utilities) allows you to perform this task.

 LISFLOOD requires a set of maps that define catchment properties such as topography, soil properties, land use, etc. LISFLOOD users are encouraged to produce their own maps following the protocol explained [here](https://ec-jrc.github.io/lisflood-code/4_Static-Maps-introduction/).
-European maps at 1 arcminute resolution and global maps at 3 arcminute resolution will be publicly available in 2023.
+European maps at 1 arcminute resolution and global maps at 3 arcminute resolution and are publicly available.

 #### 2.1.1 Static maps